Election forecasting is one core occupation of policy analysts all over the world.

 Satisfied with the apparent forcefulness of my arguments and key assumptions, I put the subject out of my mind for a couple of days to let the reasoning circuits cool down a bit.

-Then I flipped the toggle.
+And then I flipped the toggle.

 True, Austrian voters were groomed by four decades of socialist rule.